dannyallover/applied_AI/README.md

 # artificial intelligence projects

 A collection of ai projects that I worked on from UC Berkeley's ai (cs 188) course taught by Pieter Abbeel and Anca Dragan.
-Each project is an implementation of various algorithms that will be used by a pacman agent to complete its objective.
+Each project is an implementation of various algorithms that will be used by a pacman agent to complete its objective (and maximize expected utility).

 Project 1 (Search): depth first search, breadth first search, uniform cost search, A* Search, heuristics. <br>
 Project 2 (Games): reflext agent, minimax, alpha-beta pruning, expectimax, evaluation functions. <br>